-Christian pastor, his wife, arrested for allegedly converting Ghaziabad residents
+Christian pastor, wife, arrested in Ghaziabad after mob makes conversion allegations

 Singh claimed that the pastor and his wife were holding a service on Sunday when a “mob of goons created a scene and raised allegations of conversion”.
 She said that the mob called the police who took the pastor and his wife to a police station but they were released after questioning.

-However, after an hour, the police again detained John and Jiji from their home, Singh said, adding that around 40-50 men had assembled at the police station demanding their arrest.
+Singh said that the police then again detained John and Jiji after the mob of around 40-50 men protested at the police station demanding their arrest.

 “The police came under the pressure of goons that is why they picked them again,” the activist said.
 “Their phones and laptop were also seized.”